fluviofx/fluviofx/README.md

 ![FluvioFX logo](./Documentation~/images/logo.png)

+## This is not my project

+This is not my project but I have updated it as it seems to be abandoned.
+It now works fine with Unity 2019.3.38f1.

 ## 🚧 Active development 🚧

 FluvioFX is currently in early active development.
 While we will try to maintain backwards compatibility, until 1.0 certain features may be added or removed at any time.
 Use in larger production projects with care.

 ## Requirements

-- Unity 2019.2 or newer
+- Unity 2019.3 or newer
-- Visual Effect Graph 6.9.1 or newer
+- Visual Effect Graph 7.1.8 or newer

 ## Installation